-As documented previously in Section III, Revenue Requirements Study, EWEB projects total operating expenses, capital costs, and reserve deposits for the Water Utility to be \$43.6 million for the 2017 price test period.
-A net revenue requirement of \$36.4 million remains after applying \$7.2 million for bond proceeds, interest earnings and other non-retail revenues.
-At current prices, offsetting water sales revenue of \$35.6 million leaves a remaining budget deficit of approximately \$724 thousand to be recovered through the proposed price changes.
-This \$724 thousand deficit translates to an increase in required price revenues during the test period.
+As documented previously in Section III, Revenue Requirements Study, EWEB projects total operating expenses, capital costs, and reserve deposits for the Water Utility to be \$43.5 million for the 2017 price test period.
+A net revenue requirement of \$36.3 million remains after applying \$7.2 million for bond proceeds, interest earnings and other non-retail revenues.
+At current prices, offsetting water sales revenue of \$35.6 million leaves a remaining budget deficit of approximately \$729 thousand to be recovered through the proposed price changes.
+This \$729 thousand deficit translates to an increase in required price revenues during the test period.

-The Cost of Service Analysis calculated an overall revenue requirement of \$36.6 million.
+Prior to using the gradualism ratemaking principle, the Cost of Service Analysis calculated an overall revenue requirement of \$36.5 million.
 The difference between Cost of Service revenue and revenue at current prices is demonstrated in Table 3.